Supply management in Canada - a primer | CBC News

 The third pillar of supply management is the imposition of high tariffs on foreign imports, a policy that makes these goods prohibitively expensive for Canadians, leaving domestic supply as virtually the only option for consumers.

-It's this policy in particular that annoys U.S. President Donald Trump, who has said the policy is unfair to American farmers.
+It's this policy in particular that annoys Trump, who has said the policy is unfair to American farmers.

 In fact, the main source of the financial problems plaguing some U.S. dairy operations is overproduction.